 In December 1939, Maria’s second-born son Steve became sick with a high fever and was taken to the hospital, where his condition worsened.
 He was then diagnosed with a brain tumor, and he fell into a coma.
-He then suddenly woke up and told his mother, “Mama, I want you to bring me the Icon of the Taxiarchis.”
+He then suddenly awoke and told his mother, “Mama, I want you to bring me the Icon of the Taxiarchis.”

 The mother asked her koumpara to bring the icon to the hospital.
 As soon as Steve saw the icon, he asked his mother to place it on his chest.
 He crossed his hands over the icon and began speaking unintelligibly.
 He then told his mother, clearly, “Mama, Taxiarchis wants you to build his shrine.”
-Maria automatically said yes, just to satisfy her son.
+Maria automatically agreed just to satisfy her son.

 Steve said, “Mama, say yes with your heart, for he says tomorrow at 10 AM I will be cured.” and Maria replied, “Yes, Steve, yes, my Steve, with all my heart, I will erect his shrine, as long as he wishes it.”
-The boy then slept quietly until the next day.
+The boy then slept quietly until the following day.

 Mother fulfills son’s wish to build Tarpon Springs shrine

-The next day Steve was indeed cured, and went back to school only days later.
+The next day Steve was indeed cured and went back to school only days later.
 His parents, with much difficulty, erected a small stone chapel in their backyard a year later.
 Steve, now strong and healthy, grew up to become a popular middle school guidance counselor.

-From that day on, several miracles have been reported at the Shrine after many people came there and prayed to the Holy Icon of Saint Michael Taxiarchis.
+From that day on, several miracles have been reported at the shrine after many people came there and prayed to the Holy Icon of Saint Michael Taxiarchis.
 Local papers wrote about a young girl who was blinded and regained her sight; a crippled woman began walking again.

-Another woman reportedly got up from her wheelchair after nine failed operations; tumors disappeared; a deaf woman’s hearing was restored, and women who previously had been unable to conceive became pregnant.
+Another woman reportedly got up from her wheelchair after nine failed operations; tumors disappeared; a deaf woman’s hearing was restored; and women who previously had been unable to conceive became pregnant.